Background: the Trans-Pacific Partnership (TPP)

-Japan, Malaysia, and Vietnam are regarded as key CPTPP markets for agri-food products, where Canadian exporters currently face high tariffs and no preferential access.
-In 2017 alone, Canada exported approximately $4.9 billion in agri-food products to these three markets, which amounts to 61 per cent of total agri-food exports to the CPTPP region.
+Japan, Malaysia, and Vietnam are regarded as key CPTPP markets for Canadian agri-food products.
+In these markets, Canadian exporters faced high tariffs and no preferential access before CPTPP.
+In 2017, Canada exported approximately $4.9 billion in agri-food products to these three markets, which amounts to 61 percent of total agri-food exports to the CPTPP region.

-- Japan is expected to account for 93 per cent of agri-food export gains, followed by significant gains in Vietnam, and modest gains in Malaysia.
+- Japan was expected to account for 93 percent of agri-food export gains, followed by significant gains in Vietnam, and modest gains in Malaysia.

-- Japan, as the third-biggest export market, is the big prize for Canadian agri-food exporter in the CPTPP.
-It is a high value and stable market, which imported more than $4 billion in agrifood products every year.
+- Japan, as the third-biggest export market, was the big prize for Canadian agri-food exporters in the CPTPP.
+It is a high-value, stable market, that imports more than $4 billion in agrifood products every year.

-- Canada’s main competition for the Japanese agri-food market include the United States, China, Thailand, Australia, and the EU.
+- Canada’s main competition for the Japanese agri-food market includes the United States, China, Thailand, Australia, and the EU.

 - Vietnam has an important emerging middle class—currently accounting for 13 percent of the population and expected to reach 26 percent by 2026.

 - Vietnam’s GDP Annual Growth Rate in Vietnam averaged 6.50 percent from 2000 until 2018.
-According to a forecast by PricewaterhouseCoopers in February, Vietnam may be the fastest-growing of the world’s economies.
+According to a forecast by PricewaterhouseCoopers in February, Vietnam may be the fastest-growing economy in the world.

 - Top Canadian agri-food exports to Vietnam include wheat, soybeans, canola meal, and pulses.